Navigating the Logging Industry: Avoiding Bad Actors and Ensuring Fair Timber Sales

 Double Stumpage Hidden Risks

-Double stumpage typically refers to twice the average per board foot price for the entire harvest, even though contracts rarely define it explicitly.
-For high-value species like Black Walnut and White Oak, this calculation often provides a bargain, even at double the average price.
+Double stumpage generally means twice the average per board foot price for the whole harvest, though contracts rarely define it.
+For high-value species like Black Walnut and White Oak, this calculation often provides a bargain.
+This is true, even at double the average price.

 Let me know if you’d like further adjustments!